sfigg/commercialization-public/service/iot/using-device-update-center.md

 ## Step 2: Create a new product

-1. Create a new product: `newproduct <productname> <bspname>`
+1. Create a new product using [Add-IoTProduct](https://github.com/ms-iot/iot-adk-addonkit/blob/master/Tools/IoTCoreImaging/Docs/Add-IoTProduct.md)

+    ```powershell
+    Add-IoTProduct <productname> <bspname>
+    (or) newproduct <productname> <bspname>
+    ```

-2. Provide the SMBIOS information based on the format defined by the BSP (for Qualcomm, this is defined in a SMBIOS.cfg file), See [OEM License Requirements](https://docs.microsoft.com/windows/iot-core/commercialize-your-device/oemlicenserequirements).
+2. Provide the SMBIOS information when prompted.
+For Qualcomm, this is stored in a SMBIOS.cfg file.
+For other platforms, you will have to update the BIOS to reflect these values.

+    See [OEM License Requirements](https://docs.microsoft.com/windows/iot-core/commercialize-your-device/oemlicenserequirements) for the mandatory SMBIOS fields.
 The key fields used in the update are:

    - **System Product Name**, referred in the update portal as **Device Model**.

    - **Base Board Product**, referred in the update portal as **Hardware Variant ID**.

-3. Set initial version of the packages: `setversion 10.0.0.0`.

-4. Create the IoTDeviceModel xml file: `exportidm <productname>`  .
-This will prompt to enter the required SMBIOS fields.
+   Note that `IoTDeviceModel_<productname>.xml` is also created.
+This is used to register the device model in the next step.

    ![smbiosentry](images/smbiosentry.PNG)